dell/csm-docs/content/docs/authorization/v2.0 Tech Preview/configuration/proxy-server/_index.md

 ## Configuring Roles

-A `role` consists of a name, the storage to use, and the quota limit for the storage pool to be used.
-For example, to create a role named `rol1` using the PowerFlex storage created above with a quota limit of 128GB in storage pool `myStoragePool`:
+A `role` consists of a name, the storage array to use, and the quota limit for the storage pool to be used.
+For example, to create a role named `role1` using the PowerFlex storage created above with a quota limit of 128GB in storage pool `myStoragePool`:

 ```yaml
 apiVersion: csm-authorization.storage.dell.com/v1alpha1